 Mental Health

-Counseling and Mental Health Service (CAMHS) includes short-term individual counseling, psychiatric care, support/therapy groups, and psychoeducational workshops.
+Counseling and Mental Health Services (CAMHS) includes short-term individual counseling, psychiatric care, support/therapy groups, and psychoeducational workshops.
 All services are free and confidential.
-In order to connect with CAMHS for brief therapy or secure a psychiatric provider for your medication, you are strongly encouraged to schedule an initial 20-minute phone consultation through the Patient Portal as soon as possible.
+In order to connect with CAMHS for brief therapy or secure a psychiatric provider for your medication, you are strongly encouraged to schedule an initial 20-minute phone consultation by calling 617-495-2042 or through the Patient Portal as soon as possible.
 Wait times for an initial consultation may increase as the semester progresses.

 CAMHS Cares Line is a 24/7 support line for students who are experiencing any distress/have mental health concerns.
 Speak with a CAMHS Cares Counselor any time by calling 617-495-2042 (this number is located on the back of your Harvard ID).